mengyangq/mengyangq.github.io/_includes/projects.md

 **Collaborators:** Xuejiao Chen, Maggie Liu, Krishna Parvathala, Apurva Patil

+- Artificial Error Generation with Fluency Filtering

+The quantity and quality of training data plays a crucial role in grammatical error correction (GEC).
+However, due to the fact that obtaining human-annotated GEC data is both time-consuming and expensive, several studies have focused on generating artificial error sentences to boost training data for grammatical error correction, and shown  significantly better performance.
+The present study explores how fluency filtering can affect the quality of artificial errors.
+By comparing artificial data filtered by different levels of fluency, we find that artificial error sentences with low fluency can greatly facilitate error correction, while high fluency errors introduce more noise.

+**Qiu, M.** & Park, J. (under review).
+Artificial error generation with fluency filtering.

+- Improving Precision of Grammatical Error Correction with Cheat Sheet

+In this paper, we explore two approaches of generating error-focused phrases and examine whether these phrases can lead to better performance in grammatical error correction for the restricted track of BEA 2019 Shared Task on GEC.
+Our results show that phrases directly extracted from GEC corpora outperform phrases from statistical machine translation phrase table by a large margin.
+Appending error+context phrases to the original GEC corpora yields comparably high precision.
+We also explore the generation of artificial syntactic error sentences using error+context phrases for the unrestricted track.
+The additional training data greatly facilitates syntactic error correction (e.g., verb form) and contributes to better overall performance.

+**Qiu, M.**, Chen, X., Liu, M., Parvathala, K., Patil, A. & Park, J. (under review).
+Improving precision of grammatical error correction with cheat sheet.

+- Correlation between Fluency and Accuracy in Learners Corpus

+Developing proficiency levels for non-native speakers has always been a difficult task.
+In this study, we explore the NUS learners corpus and its annotated grammatical errors to automatically assign proficiency levels to individual participants by using fluency and accuracy of the learners' text.
+We determine the upper bound and lower bound of learners by using statistical measurement and classify learners into levels of accuracy and fluency.
+We conclude that perplexity for fluency is more correlate to accuracy compared to other fluency metrics in previous works.
+In addition, this perplexity fluency metric is more effective in predicting proficiency.

+Liu, M., Patil, A., Chawla, J. K. & Park, J. (under review).
+Correlation between fluency and accuracy in learners corpus.

 ### The Effects of Semantic Diversity on Paired-Associate Learning
 **Supervisor:** Brendan Johns, Ph.D.